-- @ Cost of investment is less than \$1,000. - # On 2 November 2011, a subsidiary company, Thai Village Restaurant Pte.
+- @ Cost of investment is less than \$1,000 - # On 2 November 2011, a subsidiary company, Thai Village Restaurant Pte.
 Ltd. ("TVR"), entered into a sale and purchase agreement to acquire all of the remaining shares of its subsidiary company, The Noodle Expert Pte.
 Ltd. ("TNE"), for a cash consideration of \$1.
 As a result, TNE became a wholly-owned subsidiary company of TVR.
 The principal activities of TNE are those of an operator of food and beverage outlet.
-Subsequently, TNE had ceased its business operations on 15 November 2011. - ## On 31 March 2011, Thai Village Sharksfin Restaurant (Yunnan) Co., Ltd had ceased business operations. - ### A subsidiary, Thai Village Overseas Ventures Pte.
-Ltd. ("TVOV"), entered into a Co-operative Joint Venture ("CJV") Agreement with Shanghai Cheng Qiao Zi Chan Jing Ying You Xian Gong Si ("SCQZCJY") for the setting up of a co-operative joint venture known as Shanghai Thai Village Restaurant Management Co., Ltd ("Shanghai TV RMC") in 2002.
+Subsequently, TNE had ceased its business operations on 15 November 2011. - ## A subsidiary, Thai Village Overseas Ventures Pte.
+Ltd. ("TVOV"), entered into a Co-operative Joint Venture ("CJV") Agreement with Shanghai Cheng QiaoZi Chan Jing Ying You Xian Gong Si ("SCQZCJY") for the setting up of a co-operative joint venture known as Shanghai Thai Village Restaurant Management Co., Ltd ("Shanghai TV RMC") in 2002.
 Under the relevant laws of the People's Republic of China, Shanghai TV RMC holds the status of a Chinese legal person and is recognised as TVOV's investment entity in the People's Republic of China.
 The investment in Shanghai TV RMC was transferred to Thai Village (China) Pte.
 Ltd. ("TVC") in 2005.
 Under the terms of the CJV Supplemental Agreement, TVC is entitled to receive all profits from Shanghai TV RMC after paying SCQZCJY a fixed sum of US\$20,000 annually regardless of whether profits are made for the year.
 The CJV Agreement also provides that TVC shall have control over Shanghai TV RMC's business operations.
-Other than the US\$20,000 return per annum and the original 6.25% capital injected, SCQZCJY will not be entitled to any share of assets and liabilities of Shanghai TV RMC in the event of winding up. - (1) Audited by Ernst & Young LLP, Singapore. - (2) Audited by Yunnan Xixin Certified Public Accountants. - (3) Audited by Shanghai HDDY Certified Public Accountants Co., Ltd.
+Other than the US\$20,000 return per annum and the original 6.25% capital injected, SCQZCJY will not be entitled to any share of assets and liabilities of Shanghai TV RMC in the event of winding up. - (1) Audited by Ernst & Young LLP, Singapore. - (2) Audited by Shanghai HDDY Certified Public Accountants Co., Ltd.

-7. Loan receivable
+7. Loan receivables